cpendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '12-file type' file contains a shell script that prints the type of the file named iamafile located in /tmp.

 The '13-symbolic link' file contains a shell script that symbolic link named __ls__ to /bin/ls.

+The '14-copy html' file contains a shell script that will copy all html files in the current directory that do not overwrite or are newer than those in the parent directory.